 God has called us to embody the good news of Jesus in Winston Salem.
 We do so by partnering with a number of local agencies that are serving our community (see our list of local partners below).
-In addition, we are featuring Engage Winston-Salem, an all-church initiative in which we will focus each quarter on a specific need in our community such as equitable education or homelessness.
+In addition, we are introducing Engage Winston-Salem, an all-church initiative in which we will focus each quarter on a specific need in our community such as equitable education or homelessness.
+Engage Winston-Salem features opportunities to learn about our community and the challenges that many face, as well as hands-on ways (both short and long-term) we can join in God's work of healing.
+Our current focus is Housing and Healthcare.

-ENGAGE WS FEATURED PARTNER
+ENGAGE WS FEATURED PARTNER:

 VOLUNTEER OPPORTUNITIES